Using the Child Maintenance Service (CMS)

 If you think you should be getting more child maintenance you can challenge the calculation.
 The way to do this will depend on the circumstances of your case.

-For more information on what you can do if you think your calculation is wrong, see our factsheet Challenging your Child Maintenance Service Calculation.
+For more information on what you can do if you think your calculation is wrong, see our information on Challenging your CMS Calculation.

 What if the paying parent does not pay child maintenance regularly or in full?